 - And more…

-Different password managers specialize in different areas — for example, users focused on building strong cybersecurity protections will like that Keeper provides 10 GB of storage and an encrypted messaging app.
+Different password managers specialize in different areas — for example, users focused on building strong cybersecurity protections will like that Keeper provides 10 GB of secure file storage and an encrypted messaging app.
 And users who often fill out advanced web forms can check out RoboForm, which offers templates for credit cards, passports, vehicle registration, and more.

 Families will want to look into password managers like 1Password or Dashlane that have family-specific plans.
 These plans make it easy to share some passwords and restrict access to others.
 For example, if you want your kids to be able to log into your Netflix account but not your banking account, a family password manager will make it easy to share limited access to your password vault with a variety of different users.

-What’s Wrong with Built-In Password Managers?
+What’s Wrong With Built-In Password Managers?

 Chrome, Microsoft Edge, and Firefox all offer password managers that integrate with your browser, while Android and iOS have built-in password managers that work across all of the apps on your mobile device.